Priors in Deep Image Restoration and Enhancement: A Survey: Deep Learning-based Prior

 \subsection{Pre-trained Model as Prior}

-\textbf{Insight:} \textit{The models pre-trained on other tasks usually contain specific knowledge of the high-quality images or low-quality images, which can be used as the generators or regularization terms for deep image restoration and enhancement. }
+\textbf{Insight:} \textit{The pre-trained models often contain specific knowledge of the high-quality images or low-quality images, which can be used as generators or regularization terms for deep image restoration and enhancement. }